artemcm/swift-evolution/proposals/0nnn-const-values.md

 }
 ```

-The value of such a property must be default-initialized with a compile-time-known value, unlike a plain `let` property, which can also be assigned a value in the type's initializer. _`@const` properties do not participate in the type's memory layout and their value holds for *all instances* of the type_, similarly to a `static` property but with an added compile-time known immutable value guarantee enforced by the compiler.
+The value of such a property must be default-initialized with a compile-time-known value, unlike a plain `let` property, which can also be assigned a value in the type's initializer. `@const` properties do not participate in the type's memory layout and their value holds for *all instances* of the type_, similarly to a plain `static` property but with an added compile-time known immutable value guarantee enforced by the compiler.

 The computed compile-time value of a `@const public` global variable or a property is a _part of the module’s API_ and will be captured in the corresponding declaration appearing in the textual interface of a resilient module.